starius/ScPrime/modules/renter/filesystem/siadir/README.md

 The SiaDir module is responsible for creating and maintaining the directory metadata information stored in the `.siadir` files on disk.
 This includes all disk interaction and metadata definition.
-These siadirs represent directories on the Sia network.
+These siadirs represent directories on the ScPrime network.

 ## Structure of the SiaDir
-The SiaDir is a dir on the Sia network and the siadir metadata is a JSON formatted metadata file that contains aggregate and non-aggregate fields.
+The SiaDir is a dir on the ScPrime network and the siadir metadata is a JSON formatted metadata file that contains aggregate and non-aggregate fields.
 The aggregate fields are the totals of the siadir and any sub siadirs, or are calculated based on all the values in the subtree.
 The non-aggregate fields are